the-standard/ibco/docs/stage-1/README.md

 **getAcceptedTokens()**

-*Description*: provides list of all ERC20 tokens that are swappable for sEURO
+*Description*: provides list of all ERC20 token symbols that are swappable for sEURO

-*Output*: list of token details: symbol (converted to 32-byte array), address, decimals, Chainlink TOK/USD data feed address, Chainlink data feed decimals
+*Output*: a string array of symbols

 # Stage 1 Architecture